Abarim Publications' online Biblical Hebrew Dictionary

 - The feminine noun רקה (raqqa), denoting the temple, the sides of one's head (Judges 4:21, Song of Solomon 4:3).

-The root-verb רקק (raqaq II) means to spit (Leviticus 15:8 only; describing the spitting of a man who also had a discharge).
+The verb רקק (raqaq II) means to spit (Leviticus 15:8 only; describing the spitting of a man who also had a discharge).
 It appears to be related to the verb ירק (yaraq II), meaning the same (see below).
 Its sole derivative is the masculine noun רק (roq), meaning spittle, always as signs of contempt (Job 30:10, Isaiah 50:6).
+Note that in Hebrew symbolic jargon, learning and eating had a lot to do with each other.
+Since saliva provides the very first step in the physical digestion process, it's not unthinkable that spit was associated with the first (that is simplest) step in thought processing.

-The root-verb ירק (yaraq I) also occurs across the Semitic spectrum, always denoting a color ranging from green or pale to ashen or dusky-white or even silver.
-In Biblical Hebrew it occurs only as nouns and names and denotes greenness of various kinds:
+The root ירק (yaraq I) also occurs across the Semitic spectrum, always denoting a color ranging from green or pale to ashen or dusky-white or even silver.
+Note that in nature, smaller things are usually green (leafs, grasses), whereas bigger things are usually not (fruits, tree trunks).
+That would explain the connection with verb רקק (raqaq I), meaning to be thin.

 - The masculine noun ירק (yereq) means green or green things (Genesis 1:30, Numbers 22:4, Isaiah 15:6).